timbenniks/contentstack-implementation-guide-nuxt/README.md

 # Contentstack SDK implemenation guide: Nuxt

-This is a bare-bones example to connect Nuxt to Contentstack using the app directory approach.
+This is a bare-bones example to connect Nuxt to Contentstack.
 This example covers the following items:

 - SDK initialization